mokaya21/bikeBI_project/README.md

 - hour: The specific hour of the day when the ride took place.
 - month: The month of the year.
 - working day: A binary indicator of whether the ride occurred on a working day (1) or not (0).
-- rider type: The category of the rider (e.g., casual, registered).
+- rider type: The rider category (e.g., casual, registered).
 - riders: The count of riders for a given transaction.
 - price: The price charged to hire a bike.
-- COGS: The costs incurred for acquistion and maintenance of the bikes.
+- COGS: The costs incurred for the acquisition and maintenance of the bikes.

 We added new attributes for easier analysis and creating visuals to see patterns in the dataset: